dhruvkaravadiya/complete-dsa-java/Stack/README.md

 Approach:
 1. Initialize a String solution = `(`, a list to store all valid combinations, int n
 2. Make a function named `makeAndCheckParenthesis` with 3 params: (list, sol, n)
-   - We want to create a function which checks if the solution strnig length is equal 2 * n , basically if solutions string length is even,
+   - We want to create a function which checks if the solution string length is equal `2 * n` , basically if solutions string length is `even`,
-      - then iterate over each character of string of length 2 * n if `(` is found then push to stack
+      - then iterate over each character of string of length `2 * n` if `(` is found then push to stack
          - else pop from stack()
       - check if stack is empty, and add the current solution string to the list
    - finally then recursively call the function twice by adding `(` and `)` alternatively to solution string , along with the list

 ### Min Stack
+> [!Note]
+> Maintain a MIN pointer along with TOP which points at minimum and top of stack respectively
+> Use Linked list to implement the Min Stack
+1. initialize a class with `MIN` and `TOP` with default contructor for both values `null`
+2. PUSH Algorithm
+   - If TOP null then initialize MIN and TOP as null
+   - else add to stack by

 ### Daily Temperatures